Coconut palms, golden sand beaches, turquoise waters and…feral pigs?

 A very big Mahalo to Haleakala Bike Company for sharing this interesting article.

-A smaller breed of the pig commonly seen today first roamed the islands with the ancient Polynesians, who shuttled them to shore in 400 AD.
+The pigs commonly seen today are descendants of those who first roamed the islands with the ancient Polynesians, who shuttled them to shore around 1000 AD.

-The current influx of the pua’a is thanks to Captain James Cook, who landed in the Hawaiian Islands in 1778 and proceeded to introduce natives to things that had yet to find their way to Hawaii’s isolated beaches.
+Captain James Cook landed in the Hawaiian Islands in 1778 and introduced natives to things that had yet to find their way to Hawaii’s isolated beaches.
+With him came several animal species, including pigs, which have been assimilated into the current population, creating the hybrid species we see today.

-Pua’a are now considered to be one of the earliest non-native species to arrive in Hawaii, where they took to the islands quickly and efficiently: feral populations in the islands multiplied rapidly.
+Pua’a are now considered to be one of the earliest non-native species to arrive in Hawaii.
+It wasn’t until the early to mid-1800s that they became feral and began to survive off of the fruit and plants found in the various regions of the islands.
+From there, the population got out of control.
 (No surprise there: pigs and their offspring can produce a whopping 15,000 pigs over the course of five years.)

 Don’t blame the creature: feral pigs possess naturally destructive habits that inadvertently alter the structure of rainforest floors.

-They eat widely and hungrily, decimating lush understory vegetation in their search for earthworms, to the point that forests’ foundation give way to the proliferation of nonindigenous species.
+They eat widely and hungrily, decimating lush understory vegetation in their search for earthworms, to the point that forests’ foundations give way to the proliferation of non-indigenous species.
 Banana poka (a species of passionfruit) and guava have taken over the native ohia and koa.
 Pigs also engender erosion, considering that their cloven hooves create wells in the earth that lead to further destruction.

-Indeed, other than land development, feral pigs are considered to the largest precursor to deforestation—even more so than other exploitative species like mongooses, feral goats, birds and sheep.
+Indeed, other than land development, feral pigs are considered to be the largest precursor to deforestation—even more so than other exploitative species like mongooses, feral goats, birds, and sheep.

 Efforts to eradicate wild swine have been in place since the early 1900s, rendering the Polynesian pig one of the few local animals that hunters are encouraged to capture.